-The Legend of Zelda: Skyward Sword has Hero Mode, which carries over the treasures and bugs you've collected, changes some dialogue (mostly tutorial-related, or to avoid As You Know), allows you to skip all cutscenes from the start, and gives you the fully-upgraded Sword Beam from the beginning, but you take double damage and there's no health drops.
+The Legend of Zelda: Skyward Sword has Hero Mode, which carries over the treasures and bugs you've collected, changes some dialogue (mostly tutorial-related, or to avoid As You Know), allows you to skip all cutscenes from the start, and gives you the fully-upgraded Sword Beam from the beginning, but you take double damage and enemies don't drop any hearts randomly.

-In Okami, you have completion percentages in various areas of the game (treasures found, animals fed, weapons obtained, brush or battle techniques learned, godly miracles performed, sidequests finished, etc) and depending on how you did you unlock a large number of things for a new game plus, including "skins" for the character (a surprisingly large number of different forms, including one which is an animated pencil sketch), an ultimate weapon (of course), and of course the ability to start your new game with most of your old weapons, skills, money, etc.
+In Ōkami, you have completion percentages in various areas of the game (treasures found, animals fed, weapons obtained, brush or battle techniques learned, godly miracles performed, sidequests finished, etc.) and depending on how you did you unlock a large number of things for a new game plus, including "skins" for the character (a surprisingly large number of different forms, including one which is an animated pencil sketch), an ultimate weapon, and the ability to start your new game with most of your old weapons, skills, money, etc.

 Ōkamiden continues the trend.
 Upon starting a New Game +, you get a spell that allows you to take the appearance of the Final Boss, as well as said boss' weapon as a divine instrument.

 Beating Shadow of the Colossus unlocks a Hard Mode, as well as Time Attack options.
 Successfully completing Time Attacks allows you to gain magical items in what is normally an item-less game.
 Your stats will also carry over, and you'll need to beat the game multiple times if you want to build up the strength to climb the shrine to the top.